CoEvolution-Project-EU/SecureFL_T4.2/README.md

 ```

 #### AVISENCE Use Case (3D Point Cloud Segmentation)
-SecureFL natively supports complex 3D point cloud training (such as the AVISENCE use case on the SemanticPOSS dataset).
-To enable this mode, add a `use_case` block to your `config.yaml`:
+SecureFL supports 3D point cloud training for the AVISENCE project.
+To use it, simply add the following block to your `config.yaml`:

 ```yaml
 use_case: